 A refund of 50% of the registration fee will be provided only if you cancel two weeks prior to the start date of the program you registered for.
-This is due to the processing fees, court fees, and liability insurance that we purchase for you when you register.
-Registration fee transfers are not allowed.
+This is due to the processing fees, court fees, instructor fees, administrative costs and liability insurance costs we incur when you register.
 All refunds will be made back to the credit card that was used to purchase your registration fee(s).
+All refunds and class transfers are subject to a $15 processing fee.

 Rain Cancellation/Missed Classes Policy

 When classes are outdoors there is one day built in for a rain make-up.
 If more than one class is cancelled due to rain HCCTA will offer other options to make-up that class.
+If 1/2 or more of the class is held, that class will not be made up.
 No refunds are provided if you are unable to attend the options offered.
 If you or your child misses a class for any reason there are no make-up classes or refunds.

 Code of Conduct